GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 invaluable tool for diagnostics, what really matters is how users experience sites.
 By having a user-centric metric that reflects real-user conditions, you are guaranteed to capture something meaningful about the experience.
 We decided to start with a small portion of that experience, even though we know this portion is not representative of the full experience.
-This is why we’re working on capturing a larger chunk of the time a user waits for their inputs to be handled.
+This is why we're working on capturing a larger chunk of the time a user waits for their inputs to be handled.

-{% Aside %}If you’re interested in a deeper dive into some of the metrics we looked into, here is a [study about TBT](https://docs.google.com/document/d/1xCERB_X7PiP5RAZDwyIkODnIXoBk-Oo7Mi9266aEdGg/edit#heading=h.ypzsa9g2mv2g) and a [study about
+{% Aside %}If you're interested in a deeper dive into some of the metrics we looked into, here is a [study about TBT](https://docs.google.com/document/d/1xCERB_X7PiP5RAZDwyIkODnIXoBk-Oo7Mi9266aEdGg/edit#heading=h.ypzsa9g2mv2g) and a [study about